Accessible Website Design

 Level AAA Compliance with 7:1 Contrast

-For someone with good vision the difference is minimal, but for someone with vision issues this can make the difference between being able to read your website and not.
-Add to that, it is such a small thing to do there is no good reason to not make your website accessbile.
+For someone with good vision the difference is minimal, but for someone with vision issues this can make the difference between being able to read your website or not.
+Add to that, it is such a small thing to do there is no good reason to not make your website accessible.

 Obviously, some criteria are more black & white, such as having closed captioning, alt text, descriptive anchor text, ARIA attributes.
 Still, becoming familiar with the requirements and proper implementation isn’t something to be relegated to a collateral duty.